KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ### LocalAutocompleteProvider

-This provider uses on-device capabilities to perform autocomplete.
-It works offline, doesn't require full access and integrates with other system components, like the on-device lexicon.
+This provider performs autocomplete on device.
+It works offline, doesn't require full access and integrates with other system services, like the local lexicon.
 It currently doesn't provide next word prediction.

-You can inherit and customize this provider to modify its default behavior.

 ### RemoteAutocompleteProvider

 This provider can be used to integrate with external REST-based APIs and web services.
-All you have to do is to specify endpoints and various parameters, as well as a model that matches the service response.

-Since most autocomplete APIs require a token or some form of authentication, the demo app doesn't show this provider in action.
+It requires that the device is online and that Full Access is enabled, otherwise it won't be able to communicate with the remote endpoint.

+### How to customize these providers

+You can inherit and customize these provider to modify their default behavior.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro